chloele33/CIS197_Final/README.md

 -	Profile page with bio and profile picture from data base
 - 	Edit Profile, upload Profile Pic
 - 	Upload a post to database, includes rating, caption, date, image data
+- 	Like, comment, and favorite a post
+- 	Feed shows the accounts' posts that you are following
+-	Can maintain a favorite profile
+- 	Can search users, follow users, and track users' followers and followings
+- 	Can click on post to show picture details